auth0/docs/articles/dashboard/guides/applications/enable-universal-links.md

 ---
 title: Enable Universal Links Support in Apple Xcode
-description: Learn how to enable universal links support for your Auth0 app in Apple Xcode.
+description: Learn how to enable universal links support for your Auth0 app in Apple Xcode using the Auth0 Dashboard.
 topics:
   - applications
   - ios
   - universal-links
+  - dashboard
 contentType: how-to
 useCase:
   - build-an-app